The Texas School Survey of Drug and Alcohol Use is an example of what can

 conducting public policy research on a variety of social, economic, and civil issues.

 and local levels.
-The following PPRI staff members are responsible for The Texas
+The following PSAA staff members are responsible for The Texas

 School Survey of Drug and Alcohol Use:

 Shannon Peairson is one of the survey coordinators for the Texas School Survey of Drug